binxio/aws-cfn-update/README.md

         Function: cfn-listener-rule-provider
 ```

-# lambda-s3-key - ypdates the S3Key entry of a Lambda Function definition
+# lambda-s3-key - updates the S3Key entry of a Lambda Function definition

 Updates the S3Key entry of a Lambda Function definition.
+The s3 key must be
-For example:
+a semver key name in the format <prefix><semver>.zip: For example:

 ```shell
 aws-cfn-update lambda-s3-key --s3-key lambdas/iam-sudo-0.3.1.zip